-Upon the written request of a shareholder, the Company will provide, without charge, a copy of its Annual Report on Form 10-K for the year ended April 30, 2008, including the financial statements and schedules and documents incorporated by reference therein but without exhibits thereto, as filed with the Securities and Exchange Commission.
+Upon the written request of a shareholder, the Company will provide, without charge, a copy of its Annual Report on Form 10-K for the year ended April 30, 2012, including the financial statements and schedules and documents incorporated by reference therein but without exhibits thereto, as filed with the Securities and Exchange Commission.
 The Company will furnish any exhibit to the Annual Report on Form 10-K to any shareholder upon request and upon payment of a fee equal to the Company's reasonable expenses in furnishing such exhibit.
-All requests for the Annual Report on Form 10-K or its exhibits should be addressed to Vice President - Finance, Dataram Corporation, P.O.
+All requests for the Annual Report on Form 10-K or its exhibits should be addressed to Chief Financial Officer, Dataram Corporation, P.O.
 Box 7528, Princeton, New Jersey 08543-7528.

+DATARAM CORPORATION

-DATARAM CORPORATION P.O.
-Box 7528, Princeton, New Jersey 08543-7528
+P.O.
+Box 7528 Princeton, New Jersey 08543-7528

-PROXY SOLICITED ON BEHALF OF THE COMPANY'S BOARD OF DIRECTORS
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned hereby appoints and constitutes John H. Freeman and Thomas J. Bitar, and each of them, attorneys and proxies for the undersigned, with full power of substitution to vote as if the undersigned were personally present at the Annual Meeting of the Shareholders of Dataram Corporation (the "Company") to be held at the Company's corporate headquarters at 186 Princeton Road (Route 571), West Windsor, New Jersey, on Thursday, September 25, 2008 at 2 o'clock in the afternoon and at all adjournments thereof, the shares of stock of said Company registered in the name of the undersigned.
-The undersigned instructs all such proxies to vote such shares as follows upon the following matters, which are described more fully in the accompanying proxy statement: I authorize and instruct my Proxy to:
+The undersigned hereby appoints and constitutes John H. Freeman and Thomas J. Bitar, and each of them, attorneys and proxies for the undersigned, with full power of substitution to vote as if the undersigned were personally present at the Annual Meeting of the Shareholders of Dataram Corporation (the "Company") to be held at the Company's corporate headquarters at 777 Alexander Park, Princeton, New Jersey, on Thursday, September 27, 2012 at 2 o'clock in the afternoon and at all adjournments thereof, the shares of stock of said Company registered in the name of the undersigned.
+The undersigned instructs all such proxies to vote such shares as follows upon the following matters, which are described more fully in the accompanying proxy statement: